 And I can’t wait to see where it leads me next.

-Read more about Mary Emmons in The Secret Wife of Aaron Burr, to be published by Kensington Books on September 24, 2019.
-Pre-order now here.
+Read more about Mary Emmons in my new historical novel, The Secret Wife of Aaron Burr, now available everywhere in stores and online.
+Order here.